 Young children and those with sensitive stomachs find fermented dairy much more digestible than milk or other cheeses as much of the proteins and lactose has been broken down in the process of fermenting it.
 I have found many lactose intolerant patients tolerate and feel great from including fermented dairy in their diet (though making or using a yoghurt without added ‘milk solids’ helps).
 Paris Creek is a brand that doesn’t contain milk solids.

-- 500 grams of full fat natural or unsweetened Greek-style yoghurt
+- 500 grams full-fat natural yoghurt

 - Line a sieve with a muslin cloth (you can buy this from a fabric shop like Spotlight).